magnuskokk/grpc-tools/README.md

 * `$ make run-docserver`

 * Open a browser at `http://localhost:8000`.
 You should see the swagger client.
 Try out GET /echo, it should return the same message as a response.

+All commands defined in tusk.yml are docker wrappers for executing only in dev environment by the developer.
+Makefiles depend on environment variables which in dev env is provided by direnv.